-Includes 3 subsections that support an outcome where people participate in the development Subsections of their p thway to wellbeing, and receive timely assessment, followed by services that are applicable to this planned, coordinated, and delivered in a manner that is tailored to their needs. service fully attained.
+Includes 8 subsections that support an outcome where people participate in the development of their pathway to wellbeing, and receive timely assessment, followed by services that are planned, coordinated, and delivered in a manner that is tailored to their needs.
+Subsections applicable to this service fully attained.

-On admission to Horowhenua Masonic Village residents were provided with a person-centred approach to care.
-The service conducted routine analysis of entry rates, this included specific data for entry rates for Māori.
+On admission to Woburn Masonic Care, residents received a person-centred and family/whānau-centred approach to care.
+The service conducted routine analysis of entry rates; this included specific data for entry rates for Māori.

-Residents and their family/whānau participated in the development of a pathway to wellbeing, through planned, coordinated, and timely assessments that addressed residents' needs.
+Residents and their family /whānau participated in the development of a pathway to wellbeing, through timely assessment that was planned, co-ordinated and reviewed to address residents' needs.
 Care plans were individualised and demonstrated wellbeing outcomes for all.